tangentsoft/mysqlpp/HACKERS.md

 We created a new subdirectory because the `open` command checks out the tip of the repository's trunk into the current directory by default.

-As with `mysqlpp.fossil`, you can call the working directory anythihg you like.
+As with `mysqlpp.fossil`, you can call the working directory anything you like.
 I actually prefer a working tree that looks like this:

     ~/museum/                  # Where fossils are kept